sandroos/MEP/README.md

 The output file has a different format in this case.
 It is as follows:

-1  2  3  4  5  6  7  8  9  10
+> 1  2  3  4  5  6  7  8  9  10
-t  x  y  z  vx vy vz Bx By Bz
+> t  x  y  z  vx vy vz Bx By Bz

 The two example parameter files named as "_chaotic.txt" should show chaotic orbits of ~300 keV protons.
 The file "params_mirror.txt" does the same for the mirror dipole field configuration, but using 1 MeV protons.
 > ./mercury params_mirror.txt o.txt

-(The simulation needs to be compiled using "make mercury FIELD=mirrordipole.o CXXFLAGS=-DTRAJ".
+Note that the code needs to be compiled using
+> make mercury "FIELD=mirrordipole.o" "FLAGS=-DTRAJ"

 INPUT PARAMETERS FOR THE SIMULATION
 ===================================